 The top 25 day trips from Toronto

 The top day trips from Toronto are all about packing in as much fun as possible without spending too much time in the car.
-The best one-day sojourns require less than four hours total driving time (there and back), which still leaves an astounding number of options for those looking to escape the city.
+The best one-day sojourns require less than two hours driving time each way, which still leaves an astounding number of options for those looking to escape the city.

 Here are my picks for the top day trips from Toronto.

-Toronto has some pretty fine spa options, but if you want to get away from the city and relax in an absolutely gorgeous setting, Scandinave Spa is the ultimate day trip.
+Toronto has some pretty fine spa options, but if you want to get away from the city and relax, Scandinave Spa is the ultimate day trip.
 Because there's a registration system for the baths, it never gets completely overcrowded.
-It's a bit of a hike, but you'll be completely relaxed on the way back.

 If you think vintage streetcars and and other transit vehicles are cool, the Halton Radial Railway will be a wonderland for you.
 There's old Peter Witt and PCC streetcars among the host of relics here.
 You can even ride on the little track they have!

 It's the ultimate day trip from Toronto, so much so that Niagara Falls has become completely predictable.
-Shake it up next time you go by really soaking up the kitsch at the Flying Saucer restaurant before cruising along the Niagara Parkway (by car or bike) to the little town of Chippawa just southeast of all the tourist action.
+Shake it up next time you go by really soaking up the kitsch at the Flying Saucer restaurant before doing the zipline or riding around on the Mario-Kart style track.

 Located on the outskirts of Campbellford in Ferris Provincial Park, the Ranney Gorge Suspension Bridge is a must-visit destinations.
 It spans 300 feet above a quick rushing section of the Trent River and offers stunning views of Northumberland County.